AlgoMaster Logo

 Intuition

 Since all elements are positive, adding an element to the window increases the sum and removing one decreases it.
-This monotonic behavior means we can use a sliding window with two pointers.
+This monotonic behavior lets us maintain a single window with two pointers instead of restarting at every index.

 Algorithm